 - You'll want to make sure to investigate any of the plugins and themes you're using on the site.
-Remove and unused plugins/themes.
+Remove any unused plugins/themes.
 While they are unused, the files and folders still sit on the site and could cause the site to load slower.

 - Next, you'll want to investigate which plugins you actually need to extend the functionality of your site.
 Some plugins are great!
-But others can use a lot of resources or there could be a faulty plugin that is leaking a process hogging the site.
+But others can use lots of resources or there could be a faulty plugin that is leaking a process hogging the site.
 The fewer plugins needed to run the site, that will help speed up the site.

 Improvements in cPanel

 Next, you can also add some optimizations to your cPanel account.
 This is done under the Security section for Optimize Website.